mrm-196/Nasm_OS_MikeOS/README.md

 ## Installing the OS Simulator
-You can install qemu simulator in ubuntu using the following commands: sudo apt-get install qemu-system-i386 sudo apt-get install qemu
+You can install qemu simulator in ubuntu using the following commands: sudo apt-get install qemu-system-i386 qemu